Don't Give Away Historic Details About Yourself - Slashdot

 I'm surprised these stupid little quizzes are still a thing.
 I thought it was amusing for a few minutes about 15 years ago, after that I decided I have better things to waste my time doing.

-Only if you're doing it wrong (Score:2)
+Only if you're doing it wrong (Score:3)

 Most secret questions can be looked up or guessed if you can read through people's social media accounts.
 The answers to the secret questions should be lies.
 Mother's maiden name?
 Rumpelstiltskin.
 Place of birth?
 Sunnydale Hellmouth.
 First pet?
 Epileptic sea cucumber.

-Note: Correction: It should be a "no shit" observation.
-It isn't.
-Not by a longshot.